pykale/pykale/docs/source/tutorial.md

 ### Data

-PyKale currently supports graphs, images, texts, and videos, using PyTorch Dataloaders wherever possible.
+PyKale currently supports graphs, images, and videos, using PyTorch Dataloaders wherever possible.
 Audios are not supported yet (welcome your contribution).

 ### Machine learning models